koskath/arete2/course_content/SC/md_files/Lecture2/lecture_2_slide_48_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-Incoterms -Understanding
+# Incoterms -Understanding
- Published by the International Chambers of
-Commerce
- A set of rules for the interpretation of the commonly used international commercial terms (INCOTERMS)
- First published by the ICC in 1936, since then updated in 1953, 1967, 1976,1980, 1990, 2000,
-2010 and latest revision in 2020
- Rules framed to ensure uniformity in understanding of various shipping terms used in international trade by different countries
+Incoterms are published by the International Chamber of Commerce (ICC).
+They constitute a set of rules for the interpretation of commonly used international commercial terms (INCOTERMS).
+First published by the ICC in 1936, they have since been updated in 1953, 1967, 1976, 1980, 1990, 2000, 2010 and, most recently, in 2020.
+These rules are framed to ensure uniformity in the understanding of various shipping terms used in international trade by different countries.

 48